Colin White (racing driver)

 Colin White (born 27 September 1956) is a British racing driver from Glastonbury, Somerset.
 He currently races in the Ginetta GT4 Supercup for his own CWS Racing team.
 He is also known for his extensive background in stock car racing having raced in every season of ASCAR between 2001 and 2007 winning the championship in the final season.
 His brother Keith is also a racing driver.
-Colin White was welcomed back into the paddock at Brands Hatch over the weekend after being released from hospital to recover from the injuries suffered in a huge accident with fellow racer Mike Brown at Thruxton on 28 August 2022.
+White was welcomed back into the paddock at Brands Hatch over the weekend after being released from hospital to recover from the injuries suffered in a huge accident with fellow racer Mike Brown at Thruxton on 28 August 2022.